mmtk/mmtk-core/docs/Tutorial.md

    1. If you rename the internal folder, you *must* add to the start of the folder name, otherwise the build will not generate correctly (e.g. `NOGC_linux-x86_64-normal-server-$DEBUG_LEVEL` will work, but `inux-x86_64-normal-server-$DEBUG_LEVEL-NOGC` will lead to an incomplete build being generated). **I think, at least...**
    2. Renaming the `build` folder will also work, and is less error-prone than renaming the folder within it.
    3. If you plan to completely overwrite a build, deleting the folder you are writing over will help prevent errors.
 3. Try building using NoGC.
-If you then run a benchmark test large enough to trigger a collection, such as DeCapo's `lusearch`, it should fail when the collection is triggered with the error message **TODO: Add error message**.
+If you then run a benchmark test large enough to trigger a collection, such as DeCapo's `lusearch`, it should fail when the collection is triggered.
 A small test should complete without problems. **TODO: Find or create mini test!**
+**TODO: Image of code?**
 4. Try building using Semispace.
 The DeCapo benchmark should now pass, as garbage will be collected, and the **small test** should run the same as it did for NoGC.

 A few benchmarks of varying size will be used throughout the tutorial.
 If you haven't already, set them up now. **TODO: Not sure if this is best placed here.**